ETS-Android3/hpl_jumphigh/README.md

 # HPL Jump High

-This is a research app to use the accelerometer to measure jump characteristics ( height, velocity, time of propulsion, and peak acceleration) in order to detect patterns to predict premature injuries using machine learning techniques.
+This is a research app to use the android phone accelerometer to measure jump characteristics ( height, velocity, time of propulsion, and peak acceleration) in order to detect patterns to predict premature injuries using machine learning techniques.

 This is currently the first version, I am still working to add more features like time of propulsion and saving the data in the app.